UniversalDependencies/UD_Spanish-AnCora/README.md

 * 2023-05-15 v2.12
   * Propagated the arg and tem attributes from the original AnCora.
   * Por-nominals under participles changed from obj to obl:agent.
+  * Prepositional objects (except for the preposition "a") changed to obl:arg.
 * 2022-05-15 v2.10
   * Heuristically resolved coreference cluster type mismatches.
   * Coreference annotation converted to CorefUD 1.0 format.